1. Signing up & Registration

 You can run as many consecutive laps as you want to.

-All participants must carry a light from 8pm on Saturday.
+All participants must carry a light from midnight on Saturday.
 You can carry your torch, but we strongly recommend a head torch.
 Please make sure your torch is fully charged or you have spare batteries.

 Cheaters are not welcome in this race!
 Anybody caught taking short cuts, cutting corners, substituting unregistered runners and any other forms of cheating will be instantly disqualified – either the cheating solo runner, or the pair.